 D.W.
 Winnicott, a psychoanalyst, pediatrician, and creativity expert said, “It is creative apperception more than anything else that makes the individual feel that life is worth living.”
 We agree.
 A handmade life is a beautiful, happier and healthier life.

 Last year, here at Scrapbook.com, we unveiled our new slogan - "Life Handmade".
 McKane Davis, president of Scrapbook.com, explained the genesis for the new slogan: "Here at Scrapbook.com, we believe deeply, that handmade self-expression makes people happier and healthier, and we're on a mission to spread that message to the world.
 In the digital age, we think living a handmade life is more important than ever.
-We exist as a company to inspire beautiful, meaningful, handmade self-expression and our logo, slogan, and frankly, everything we do reflects that commitment".
+We exist as a company to empower beautiful, meaningful, handmade creation and our logo, slogan, and frankly, everything we do reflects that commitment".

 Crafting Connects us to Friends and Family